krussll/etsysimplicity/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 Bowls do need to be “stamped” every couple of years if you want to compete at a high level.
 The stamp shows the bowls have been tested to a high standard and can be used in competitive games.

+## What is the best brand of lawn bowls?

+The 4 major brands of lawn bowls are Aero, Drakes Pride, Thomas Taylor, and Henselite.
+These 4 brands produce nearly all of the lawn bowls sold Worldwide.
+The best one will come down to personal preference.

+If you want to find out more about what brands and models suit you, check out our <a href="/review">lawn bowl reviews</a>, otherwise, you can see our <a href="/guide/best-lawn-bowls-brands">top lawn bowls brands of 2020</a>.